WWE Elimination Chamber: Elimination Chamber matches

 After brand-exclusive PPVs were discontinued following WrestleMania 34, the 2019 event featured both brands.
 There were two Chamber matches.
 One was a women's tag team Chamber match to determine the inaugural holders of the WWE Women's Tag Team Championship and featured three teams from each brand, while the other was a SmackDown-exclusive Chamber match for the WWE Championship.
 Later that year, the Universal Championship and WWE Championship switched brands.
 The 2020 event featured one Chamber match for each brand.
 SmackDown's was a tag team Chamber match for the SmackDown Tag Team Championship, while Raw's was a women's Chamber match for a Raw Women's Championship match at WrestleMania 36.
 At the 2021 event, the Raw Chamber match was for the WWE Championship, while SmackDown's Chamber match was for an immediate Universal Championship match that same night.
 The 2022 event had two Chamber matches, but both were Raw-exclusive.
 One was a men's Chamber match for the WWE Championship while the other was a women's Chamber match for a Raw Women's Championship match at WrestleMania 38.

-The 2023 event will have two Chamber matches, one each for the men and women.
-The men's match will be Raw-exclusive and will be for the United States Championship, which will be the first time for the title to be contended in the match.
-The women's Chamber match will be for a Raw Women's Championship match at WrestleMania 39, and it will feature three wrestlers from each brand.
+The 2023 event had two Chamber matches, one each for the men and women.
+The men's match was Raw-exclusive and was for the United States Championship, which was the first time for the title to be contended in the match.
+The women's Chamber match was for a Raw Women's Championship match at WrestleMania 39, and it featured three wrestlers from each brand (the Raw Women's Championship later moved to SmackDown and was renamed as the WWE Women's Championship).

+As the WWE Championship and Universal Championship had been held and defended together as the Undisputed WWE Universal Championship since April 2022, a new World Heavyweight Championship was created in April 2023 and subsequently designated to Raw after the Undisputed WWE Universal Championship became exclusive to SmackDown as a result of the 2023 WWE Draft.
+The Raw and SmackDown women's championships also switched brands and were renamed as the WWE Women's Championship and Women's World Championship, respectively.
+The 2024 event would then also have two Chamber matches with one each for the men and women and both matches featured wrestlers from both Raw and SmackDown.
+The women's match had three wrestlers from each brand, while the men's had three from SmackDown, two from Raw, and one free agent.
+Each match determined the respective challengers for the World Heavyweight Championship and Women's World Championship at WrestleMania XL.
+Also at WrestleMania XL, the Universal Championship was retired, with the Undisputed WWE Universal Championship truncated to Undisputed WWE Championship, following the lineage of the WWE Championship.
+The 2025 event would also have a men's and women's chamber match, with the respective winners earning matches for the Undisputed WWE Championship and Women's World Championship at WrestleMania 41.